 An increasing number of UK consumers are opting to buy a refurbished device as their new phone.
 According to research, a huge 60% of smartphone consumers in the UK would consider buying one as their new handset.
 We will be answering several frequently asked questions regarding refurbished phones, so that you can be informed when making a purchase.

-Refurbished phones are devices which typically have been traded in by a former user, and then have been worked on by certified retailers so that they can be sold on as a fully working refurbished device to a new person.
+Refurbished phones are devices which typically have been traded in by a former user, and then have undergone a refurbishment by certified technicians so that they can be sold on as a fully working refurbished device in the best condition possible.

 Refurbished devices undergo a series of tests by the refurbishing company to ensure that they are in full-working order and their cosmetic condition is first-rate.
-The conditions of mobile phones that recycling companies on our recycling comparison accept are new, working and broken, and these conditions will determine the amount of work that will need to be carried out on them to make them suitable to be resold on the refurbished phones market.
+The conditions of mobile phones that recycling companies on our recycling comparison accept for trade in are New, Good, Poor and Broken, and these conditions will determine the level of refurbishment required to make them suitable to be resold on the refurbished phones market.

 Not all devices that have been refurbished were faulty before.
 Many refurbished phones are ones that networks and retailers have received back after the customer has changed their mind during a cooling off period, so many of these devices may show very little signs of use.
 Nonetheless, they are required to be classified as ‘used’ and subsequently refurbished.

-A phone which is working already may only need a cosmetic refurbishment to reduce any signs of wear and tear, whereas a broken phone may need considerable work to fix issues.
+A phone which works perfectly may only need a cosmetic refurbishment to reduce any signs of wear and tear, whereas a broken phone may need considerable work to repair the damage.
 Sometimes functionality of some hardware features will need to be restored as well as a cosmetic makeover so that it will resemble a ‘like-new’ device.

 The Data Protection Act also states that a seller must securely wipe any data on the phone when they receive it.
 So when you buy a refurbished device, you will receive a clean, data-free smartphone that has been repaired to a quality standard.

 Getting a refurbished device saves money and protects the environment when compared to buying a new phone.
 Just take a look at the environmental impact of a brand new smartphone.
-Many different models of devices get traded in daily, so you are not short of device choices when it comes to picking your next phone from a refurbished range.
+Many different models of mobile phones get traded in daily, so you are not short of choices when it comes to picking your next phone from a refurbished range.

 Many people ask the question: ‘should I buy a refurbished phone?’, and while we may not be able to give you a straight answer, we can outline the pros and cons of choosing refurbished over brand-new so that you can have a clearer idea.

-A huge advantage of buying a refurbished phone as opposed to a new flagship device is that you’ll save money.
-You can save up to 50% and any visual difference would be really hard to spot on the better condition models whilst still saving a significant proportion.
+A huge advantage of buying a refurbished phone as opposed to a new flagship smartphone is that you’ll save money.
+You can save up to 50% and any visual difference would be really hard to spot on the better condition models whilst still saving a significant discount.

 Buying a refurbished handset is a more environmentally friendly option than buying a brand-new phone.
 While smartphones have power efficiency features, usage only equates to a small percentage of its emissions and buying a refurbished phone effectively kerbs the demand on raw materials.

-When an old device is resold, it stays in circulation and is therefore not disposed of on a landfill or sent to one of the many e-waste dumps around the world.
-A better alternative is to keep it maintained and in circulation until e-waste recycling centres become more advanced.
+When a used mobile phone is resold, it stays in circulation and is therefore not disposed of on a landfill or sent to one of the many e-waste dumps around the world.
+A better alternative is to keep it maintained and in circulation until material recovery from e-waste scales and becomes more efficient.